If You Can't Find The Answers In Our FAQ's, Give Us a Call!

 1. When we enter your data into the MLS, the listing will contain your contact information with clear instructions to contact you directly for showings, negotiations and offers.
 Therefore, Realtors with potential buyers should be contacting you directly.
 If by any chance they miss these instructions and call our office, we instruct them to contact you directly.

 2. Realtor.com and other partner sites do not allow an owner's contact information to be displayed.
 The phone number that appears associated with our company will be answered live according to our posted hours of operation.
-All leads that we receive will be forwarded to you and documented in your account.
+All leads that we receive will be forwarded to you and depending on your program level, will be handled accordingly.

 We wish this were possible but the rules and regulations of these websites prohibit owner info from displaying.
 Why, you ask?
 Put bluntly, third-party listing syndicators are in business to make money for their shareholders, not the listing agent or sellers.
 These multi-million dollar and in some cases multi-billion dollar companies make money by selling zip code space to other Realtors who are hoping to get their own buyer leads.